smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 # Creating an App Service
 App services is a powerful feature enabling both a new kind of vehicle-to-app communication and app-to-app communication via SDL.
+App services is available on head units supporting RPC v5.1+.

 App services are used to publish navigation, weather and media data (such as temperature, navigation waypoints, or the current playlist name).
 This data can then be used by both the vehicle head unit and, if the publisher of the app service desires, other SDL apps.